chinesepowered/stellarswap/README.md

 - [ ] Multi-language support
 - [ ] Advanced portfolio rebalancing

-## 📝 License

-MIT License - feel free to use this for your hackathon projects!

 ## 🤝 Contributing

 This project was built for the Stellar/Soroswap hackathon.
 Feel free to fork and extend for your own use cases!